Blog · Los Angeles · Griffith Observatory History: James Dean

 In 2006, a James Dean statue was installed overlooking the Hollywood sign on the west terrace at Griffith Observatory, paying tribute to the actor.
 He has become the quintessential Hollywood symbol, evoking the stories, aspirations and tragedies that have made Hollywood iconic.

-At LA Tour1, you can take one of our hiking tours up to visit this famous history.
-Walk through Griffith Park and its surroundings, explore more of Hollywood’s history, reach the top of Griffith Observatory–which overlooks all of L.A.–and give old James Dean a visit.
+You can take one of our hiking tours up to visit this famous history.
+Walk through Griffith Park and its surroundings, explore more of Hollywood’s history, reach the top of Griffith Observatory –which overlooks all of LA — and give old James Dean a visit.
 Join us!